betsysavage/stock-analysis/README.md

 <img width="265" alt="image" src="https://user-images.githubusercontent.com/114873837/202326659-84a01639-e214-411b-9249-d94e4b7c7525.png">
 <img width="265" alt="image" src="https://user-images.githubusercontent.com/114873837/202326726-be73692a-1c0e-4850-a2a3-8f1f67564820.png">

 While the speed of these results is fast for both versions of the script, the time savings add up.
 Refactoring the script has resulted in the run time being reduced by nearly 50%!
-This workbook only focuses on 12 stock tickers, but utlimately Steve wants to expand his analysis to the entire stock market.
+This workbook only focuses on 12 stock tickers, but ultimately Steve wants to expand his analysis to the entire stock market.
 When examining such a large data set, the efficiency of the script will be crucial in effectively generating results.

 ### Summary ###